-Cart abandonment rates are one of the key problems eCommerce stores struggle with, because as much as 69% of customers abandon their baskets mid-purchase.
+Cart abandonment rates are one of the key problems eCommerce stores struggle with because of as much as 69.57% of customers never complete their purchases.

 Online buyers are quite indecisive and hesitant to finalize their buying process, so what can you do to motivate them to complete their conversion or a purchase?

 You need to give them a good reason not to abandon their carts by using social proof that shows how many other buyers have already browsed, bought or placed the product in question on their wishlists.